svkucheryavski/mdatoolsm.gitbook/chapter7/text.md

     misclassified: [3x1 mdadata]
 ```

 And these values complement the conventional PLS performance statistics, such as RMSE, bias and so on.
-The function `summary()` shows most of them for the all components used in the model.
+The function `summary()` shows the classification statistics for all components used in the model.

 ```matlab
 summary(m1)